 - Virtually no through traffic

 - Wales coast path

-Archiological evidence shows that Lanrhidian was first settled in the prehistoric period and there is documentary evidence that shows a well established Christian settlement during the early medieval period.
+Archaeological evidence shows that Lanrhidian was first settled in the prehistoric period and there is documentary evidence that shows a well established Christian settlement during the early medieval period.
 The first church was established by St Rhidian in the 6th century, and later dedicated to St Illtyd.
 Part of the present building dates from the 13th century and the chancel and the tower are thought to have been added in the 14th century.
 The unusual massive construction of the tower, which includes at its top a base for a beacon fire, suggests construction at a time when defence was paramount.
-During the 19th and early 20th century the knave was rebuilt (1855-185) and the chancel was refurbished (1899-1901).
+Some of the place names in the locality are Viking in origin and the tower was probably first built as a refuge from marauding Norsemen.
+During the 19th and early 20th century the nave was rebuilt (1855-185) and the chancel was refurbished (1899-1901).